mcomisso/mcomisso.github.io/resume.md

 # Working experience

 **[YNAP (YOOX NET-A-PORTER group)](https://theoutnet.com), LONDON [NOV 2017 - CURRENT]**
 I work on the iOS app **THE OUTNET**, the outlet app of YNAP.
 It has a worldwide user pool, with a various depth of features.
-I am a senior developer of a team of 4, I support the learning curve of juniors and coordination of tasks.
+I am a senior developer in a team of 4, I support the learning curve of juniors and coordination of tasks.

 **[VOUCHERCODES.CO.UK](https://vouchercodes.co.uk), LONDON[JUL, 2017 — NOV 2018]**
 `swift` `objective-c` `xcode server` `jenkins`